All Episodes

 I'd rather they said, you know, let's take Wrangell's story at face value, that it's all just so complicated that he got all confused about the bookkeeping.

-all of them are crooked and they're unwilling to cast the first stone because of the exposure they have.
+Because the old enage that he who casts the first stone, all of them are crooked and they're unwilling to cast the first stone because of the exposure they have.

-Yeah, I think well, I think that's true.
+Yeah, well, I think that's true.

-And again she claimed oh this was an entirely innocent mistake.
+And again, she claimed, oh, this was an entirely innocent mistake.

 Anybody could make this mistake.